webdigga/large-currency-transfers-co-uk/src/posts/ear-protectors-travel.md

 ---
 Auritech TRAVEL Hearing Protectors are meticulously calibrated for optimal attenuation at frequencies essential for comfortable and peaceful air travel.

-## Why choose auritech ear plugs for travelling?
+## Why choose auritech earplugs for travelling?

 * Precision Noise Filtration, CE-approved
 * Allows you to hear conversation, while background travel noise is muted.